-With its sprawling shoreline, Carlsbad is home to eight beaches.
-The state owns South Carlsbad beaches, and North Carlsbad beaches are owned by coastal property owners with the City of Carlsbad providing public access.
+With its sprawling shoreline, Carlsbad is home to eight separately named beaches, although each one technically runs right into the next one.
+The state owns South Carlsbad beaches, and North Carlsbad beaches are owned by coastal property owners, with the City of Carlsbad providing public access.

 How to Get to Carlsbad Beaches